DingDean/nonblocking_io/README.md

 The main strategy is actually similar to polling for i/o events.
 We have a **queue for timers managed by ourself** instead of the system.
 Then we use a BinaryHeap to keep track of the timers registered and run those pending timers before polling for i/o events.

-**How long do we poll for i/o events before we yield to run timers?** A simple yet good enough strategy would be after running the pending timers, we calculate a timespec with which our kevent syscall would be used for timeouts.
+**How long do we poll for i/o events before we yield to run timers?** One of the solution is actually a natural consequence of `kevent`.
+A simple yet good enough strategy would be after running the pending timers, we calculate a timespec with which our kevent syscall would be used for timeouts.

 TODO: fill in code snippets

-## What's with name?
+## What's with the name?

 Well, the name is awefully similar with mio, but actually it's inspired by [Nio](https://www.nio.cn/), a luxury EV company in China, they are awesome.